cusey/RubyExamples/setup_codeanywhere.md

-# How to setup the Ubunta image on codeanywhere website
+# How to change the ruby version on the Ubunta image on codeanywhere website

 ## Version Numbers
 ```